ngxs/store/docs/plugins/websocket.md

 Here is a list of all the available actions you have:

-- `ConnectWebSocket`: Action dispatched when the websockets disconnect
+- `ConnectWebSocket`: Action dispatched when you want to init the websocket.
+Optionally pass URL here.
 - `DisconnectWebSocket`: Action dispatched when the websockets disconnect
 - `SendWebSocketMessage`: Send a message to the server
 - `WebsocketMessageError`: Error ocurred when recieving a message.